 He is a member of ICOMOS NZ, the NZCCM and Museums Aotearoa.
 Detlef Klein has been guest lecturer from 1994 to 2011 at the Massey University Museum Studies Programme and continues to work informally with that programme as a member of the Sustainable Collections Reference Group.

-Projects in 2018 - 2019 will include the conservation of the Russell Clark sculpture group “Free Standing Forms” in Lower Hutt and the conservation of three pou by John Bevan Ford in Palmerston North.
+Project highlights in 2019 - 2020 include the conservation and reinstallation of the Russell Clark sculpture group “Free Standing Forms” in Lower Hutt, the conservation of three large pou by John Bevan Ford in Palmerston North and the completion of the “Army 8 Conservation Project”.

 Materials Conservator and principal of Manawatu Museum Services Ltd